go990311/neon/README.md

 # neon
-Using shiny workflow to share reports with non technical experts
+Using shiny workflow to share reports.